Ukraine president warns of 'ugly' Russian attack | The New Daily

-Ukrainians must not allow Moscow to “spread despondency and fear” before the August 24 events, which also mark six months since Russia began its full-scale invasion of Ukraine, Zelenskiy said in his nightly video address on Saturday.
+Ukrainians must not allow Moscow to “spread despondency and fear” before the August 24 events, which also mark six months since Russia began its full-scale invasion of Ukraine, Mr Zelensky said in his nightly video address on Saturday.

-“We must all be aware that this week Russia could try to do something particularly ugly, something particularly vicious,” Zelenskiy said.
+“We must all be aware that this week Russia could try to do something particularly ugly, something particularly vicious,” he said.

-In Russia, the daughter of an ultra-nationalist Russian ideologue who advocates Russia absorbing Ukraine was killed in a suspected car bomb attack outside Moscow on Saturday evening, Russian state investigators said on Sunday.
+In Russia, the daughter of an ultra-nationalist Russian ideologue who advocates Russia absorbing Ukraine was killed in a suspected car bomb attack outside Moscow on Saturday night, Russian state investigators said on Sunday.

 Curfew in Kharkiv to be extended